surendarmanoj/JS-Games/Readme.md

-This is the Candy Crush game built usng Javascript
+This is the list of JS games built